Debt Collection in China

 In addition, there are several preservation measures that can be taken to ensure the effectiveness of a judgment.
 The preservation will often be initiated by parties by submitting applications to the competent courts.
 This applies to both pre-action and post-action proceedings, which means a party may submit an application before or after a claim is officially brought to Court.
 Depending on the nature or features of the property concerned, the Preservation often takes the form of sealing up, detaining, or freezing, by which any future transfer, removal, or alteration of such assets without the Court’s prior approval will be restrained.

-A guarantee is a prerequisite for a pre-action preservation.
+A guarantee is indispensable for a pre-action preservation.
 After an application for a pre-action preservation is filed and a guarantee is provided by the applicant, the Court may give an order for a pre-action preservation.
 The applicant’s claim should then be brought against the respondents by filing a claim form (to courts or arbitral tribunals) within 30 days after the order of pre-action preservation is enforced, so that the merit of the case can be heard.
 Failing to do so will result in the order being lifted.
-An automatic transition from pre-action P.P. to post-action P.P. will take place once the case is officially lodged.

-If, however, an application is submitted only after the commencement of the proceedings, it is at the Court’s discretion to determine whether a guarantee is required or not.
-In practice, courts usually do require a guarantee to be provided.
+If, however, an application is submitted only after the commencement of the proceedings, a guarantee remains indispensable except for a limited number of statutory circumstances.

-Guarantees are often made in the form of cash, real estate, movable assets, assurances, or guarantees from guarantee companies.
+Guarantees are often made in the form of cash, real estate, movable assets, assurances, or guarantee letter from insurers.

 Choose country